Installing and Configuring an SSH ServerWed, Jun 3, 2009

 So what is SSH and why should I care?
 Well, SSH stands for secure shell and is a way to connect to a remote machine.
 SSH is popular amongst nix users because it both reliable, secure, and adaptable.
 SSH is also easy to install and fairly straight forward.

+-Why SSH?
 Unlike FTP and other protocols SSH is secure, all transactions are encrypted so they cannot be sniffed.
 Unlike FTP SSH username/password combinations are not sent in clear text.
 SSH is encrypted from the very beginning.
 This is important as many web developers will often use FTP to transfer files to their server not knowing that someone could easily sniff the network for their password.
 Using SSH with programs like scp and sshfs are much safer ways of transferring files to remote machines.

 Many distributions will come with an SSH client installed by default.
 To get the server on a Debian based distro you can do: